book cover for the end of all wars, planet one, the roots of war, Charlie Alice Raya, black and white photo of billowing clouds

 ripples publishing is to be the home of the collection The end of all wars.

 However, ripples publishing doesn’t exist.
-So far, it’s an idea, waiting to be picked up – by rebels.
+So far, it’s an idea, waiting to be picked up – by visionaries.

 Find out more >